ProticM/plazar-js/README.md

 #### IE Browser Support

-1. Usage under version 10 is not recommended.
-2. Every implementation/change is done in a way to ignore IE version 9 and lower.
+Every implementation/change is done in a way to ignore IE version 9 and lower.

 ## Plans